swagger-api/petstore-kafka/README.md

 It exists as a functional example for describing with AsyncAPI.

+You can see a live demo of this running at https://petstore-kafka.swagger.io

 > NOTE: Given the way Kafka rebalances and the need for cacheing, it may take a while (a few minutes) for caches to be built, depending on the size of the Topic.